edgemethods/FieldConnectDataStandard/01-DeviceToCloud/BasicDiagnosticMessage.md

 # Basic Diagnostic Message
 ## Usage
 Particularly with embedded software that is still in development or new, it is useful to send a daily ‘heartbeat’ message to the cloud with some basic information so that the general health of the device can be determined.
-The basic diagnostic should not be used to send events, settings, or telemetry, but is useful if no external event on the machine is going to trigger a message being sent.
+The basic diagnostic should not be used to send events, settings, or telemetry, but is useful if no external event on the device is going to trigger a message being sent.

 ## Format
 * [MessageType](#messagetype) ```string```